People Can't Help But Ask "Am I The Jerk?"

 “NTJ.

-Is it unfair that bellhops wear tasseled jackets and maintenance wear coveralls?
 Is it unfair that in some cities cops can have visible tattoos and other departments, maybe overlapping departments, can’t?
 Speaking of cops, is it fair that some cops have to wear a uniform and 50 lbs of gear every day and some cops get to be in plain clothes most of the time?
 No, it is the value of the position.
 Equality and equity aren’t about pushing people down until none of us can see which end is up, it’s about raising each other up so we can all reach our goals.

-If they want to be able to have more facial piercings, bring a petition to management, but don’t force someone else to live by the rules set for you.
+If they want to be able to have more f****l piercings, bring a petition to management, but don’t force someone else to live by the rules set for you.

-Like you said, appearances matter sometimes.
+I mean, would I patronize a restaurant where the servers or chefs were allowed more than one face piercing, other than the ears?
+No. Like you said, appearances matter sometimes.
 Unless you live in Portland or Austin or another really eccentric place where tourism is based on the cities eccentricities, then face piercings are considered to not be in good taste, and FOH personnel are literally the Face of House, and they need to be, in both appearance and action, in good taste.

+I feel like I might have come off as harsh.
 You do you.
 You be yourself.
 You are a dishwasher; you don’t come in contact with my plate until after I’m done with it.
 As long as the governing health department doesn’t have a problem with it, I could care less about what the dishwasher wears or doesn’t wear as long as the plates are clean before I am served.”
 Mundane_Marsupial_61

 Another User Comments:

 “I jobbed as a waitress at a fancy hotel for a while and they always made us take out or tape off any ear piercings; face wasn’t allowed in at all.
+I couldn’t take out my helix because it was still healing so I put a plaster on it and people kept asking me if I had been bit or hurt some other way.

 Your place is already very relaxed with their piercing rules and she should either be happy with what she has or change jobs.
+NTJ.”
+CarefreeTraveller

 Another User Comments:

 “ESH: she should be speaking to the manager about her concerns rather than you.
 Employers have a dress code for customer service such as herself (I assume FOH is front hotel staff?) and as kitchen staff, you shouldn’t be wearing piercings in an area where food and equipment for handling food is prepared for sanitary reasons.
-I suppose it depends on health and safety regulations in your region, but where I live, factory workers were all required to wear blue bandaids over any facial piercings to prevent them from being touched by hand and to easily see the object has fallen into food and equipment if this was to occur.

 Another User Comments: